iterative/dvc.org/static/docs/commands-reference/config.md

         since filesystem takes care of copying the file if you try to edit it in place, thus keeping a linked cache file intact.
-Unfortunately reflinks are currently supported on a limited number of filesystems (Linux: Btrfs, XFS, OCFS2; MacOS: APFS;), but they are coming to every new filesystem and in the future will be supported by the majority of filesystems in use.
+Unfortunately reflinks are currently supported on a limited number of filesystems (Linux: Btrfs, XFS, OCFS2; MacOS: APFS), but they are coming to every new filesystem and in the future will be supported by the majority of filesystems in use.